Bills

 Heating in Winter

-It’s also important to have the heating on to prevent damp and mould, particularly if you are drying your clothes inside the house on a drying rack.
+Heating your house will also help to prevent the growth of damp and mould, particularly if you are drying your clothes inside the house on a drying rack.

 Top